maccath/garden-tracker-prototype/README.md

 # Garden Tracker

-A garden tracking app, because I wanted to play with Angular.js.
+A prototype garden tracking app built using AngularJS.

 It displays a list of plants and their current statuses, as well as statistics, logs and notes.

-Data currently doesn't persist.
+Data is hard-coded and does not persist.

-## Installation

-Simply clone from git, then run `index.html` in your browser of choice.

 ## Demo

-A working demo of the app can be found at http://hako.miggy.org/~katy/garden-tracker
+A working demo of the app has been deployed to GitHub pages and can be found at https://maccath.github.io/garden-tracker/